 The introduction of more water tanks, especially those in any new development in Auckland, could help to reduce the reliance on central water supplies and reduce the strain on Auckland dams.

-Another factor that is making water tanks a more viable solution for many homes is the variety of water tanks now available.
-Traditionally, tanks have been extremely bulky and required a large amount of land to install them.
+Another factor making water tanks a more viable solution for many homes is the variety of available water tanks.
+Traditionally, tanks have been extremely bulky and required a large amount of land to install.
 Now, slimline water tanks can hold a significant volume of water, making them practical for installation against fences or against a property where they can blend into the environment.

 Benefits of water tanks

-There is a wide range of benefits from installing a water tank at home including reducing your monthly water bill.
-Water tanks work by collecting the rainwater that falls on your property roof and funneling this via downpipes into your tank.
+There is a wide range of benefits to installing a water tank at home including reducing your monthly water bill.
+Water tanks work by collecting the rainwater that falls on your property roof and funnelling this via downpipes into your tank.
 As well as cost-saving benefits, there are also environmental benefits.
 Some of the benefits of water tanks include: